Pathway

 Mostly heads-down writing in 2–4 hour blocks, a few internal review meetings, and rounds of edits with medical reviewers and editors.
 Deadlines are real but predictable.
 Almost always remote, very few weekends, no standing 12-hour shifts.

-Start with your Free Reality Check
+Start with your free Career Snapshot

-Start with the Free Reality Check →
+Start with the free Career Snapshot →

 Educational content only.
 Not financial, career, or legal advice.
 All salary figures are educational estimates and vary by employer, region, and individual qualifications.